skadaai/n8n-nodes-smartcache/README.md

 **Cache not working:**

-- Verify cache directory exists and is writable
+- When using S3, ensure the bucket exists and your IAM user has `s3:HeadObject`, `s3:GetObject`, and `s3:PutObject` permissions for the chosen prefix
 - Check that input data structure is consistent
 - Ensure node ID remains stable across executions